DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

-**I created a small node.js app which used the local server of the vagrant machine.
-Within the postgreSQL database there is a table called `pets` which stores a pet's name and type.
-While the script is running, each request generates a `newPet` which consists of a random name and selects an animal type.
-The `newPet` item is then inserted into the `pets` table.**
+**I created a small node.js app that used the local server of the vagrant machine.
+Within the PostgreSQL database, a table called `pets` stores a pet's name and type.
+While the script runs, each request generates a `newPet`, which consists of a random name and randomly selected animal type, then inserts it into the `pets` table.**

 **One aspect that took a bit of thought was troubleshooting how to connect to the app.
 Since it was running locally on the VM, I needed to send requests to the localhost via the VM, which I did through a curl call to the port identified - `curl 127.0.0.1:3000`**

-**Once the app is connected to the postgreSQL db it is able to send back metrics on the data operations per the APM integration.**
+**Once the app is connected to the PostgreSQL DB, it can send back metrics on the data operations using the APM integration.**

 _Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics._